Priest leveling isn’t bad at all these days. And Shadowlands was made for you. (wink)

 |This page||Other Priest Guides|

+All in all they also come in very close to Warlocks in terms of style and grinding ability, they just lack the pet.
 Shadow priests also have quite a bit of their own playstyle to enjoy, face-melting with mind flay (lazers!) as well as certain mind control hijinks.

 So, read on and learn how to maximize your shadow priest’s leveling experience.
 Feel free to add a comment if you have questions or concerns or if something needs to be added.